-MS: Yeah.
 And they had the desserts.
 You know, you put the quarter in, and you open the glass and you take out your dessert.
 All the water you wanted.
-It was right on Greenwich Street between Rector, and that other street – Not Morris, that other small street there.
-There was a small…No it was after Albany Street, the street after Albany Street.
+It was right on Greenwich Street between Rector, and that other street – the street after Albany Street.

 MDiN: Can I go back to your mother’s ethnic heritage for a while?
 [MS: Sure] Her family had lived in Jamaica for a long time?

 MS: Yeah.
 Sutros Beyda (?).
-Her name was Elizabeth Beyda Buzhar – B-U-Z-H-A-R…and they had a lingerie place also, with T. Buzhar and Son (Spells it for MDiN).
+Her name was Elizabeth Beyda Buzhar – B-U-Z-H-A-R…and they had a lingerie place also, with T. Buzhar and Son.
 And she made lingerie for Molly Goldberg.
 She used to have a big clientele.

 ER: So when you say they had a lingerie shop, did they make it there?